Last updated: Dec-11-2024

 and includes a button to close. - Defining the preferred set of video source types.
 By default, the players uses automatic format selection to select the optimal file type based on the user's device and browser.

 - Customizing the video player font.
-(The font is applied to titles, descriptions, recommendations, time counter, etc.)
+(The font gets applied to titles, descriptions, recommendations, time counter, etc.)

 In the video tag: